JayRovacsek/blog/content/2022-10-18-nix-value-proposition.md

 {{ resize_image(path="../static/images/arch-vs-nix.png", width=500 height=500 op="fit") }}

-The merit of both of these ideas however is sound, Rust brings to the table a safer way to write mission critical code, while nix brings to the table deterministic, reproducible builds in both an OS and software sense.
-Both are total victims to a few shared flaws:
+The merit of both of these ideas however is sound,.
+Rust brings to the table a safer way to write mission critical code, while nix brings to the table deterministic, reproducible builds in both an OS and software sense.

+Both are total victims of the following flaws:
   * ease of use
   * initial knowledge investment / learning curve

-This post is not to solve those things - stuff that; RTFM, build a nix package, hack some Rust or don't bother trying to suggest why the idea is bad.
+This post is not to solve those things.
+Stuff that; RTFM, build a nix package, hack some Rust or don't bother trying to suggest why the idea is bad.

 I'm not trying to say all experiences are invalid beyond those in these technical niches; but you can't be taken super seriously saying something along the lines of "(Rust|nix) is (some variation of negative)" if you haven't invested some time into the idea to come to that conclusion.

-Now; I'd like to propose why as a general power-user I believe nix to be some awesome tech; to be significantly groundbreaking in removing a whole class of problems with package/system management.
+Now; I'd like to propose why as a general power-user I believe nix to be some awesome tech and to be significantly groundbreaking in removing a whole class of problems with package/system management.

 We're full nix-memelords from here and not going to talk Rust anymore.

 # Reproducibility
-There are mountains of literature of why reproducible builds matter, there is a need to make clear distinction that reproducibility is
+There are mountains of literature of why reproducible builds matter, before we go on there is a need to make clear distinction that reproducibility is
-NOT repeatability but a superset of repeatability: docker/build scripts/CICD are neat but very rarely absolutely reproducible.
+NOT repeatability but a superset of repeatability.
+Docker/build scripts/CICD are neat but very rarely absolutely reproducible given an ease of tainting output with environmental factors that aren't stable.

 A great source of information on why reproducibility matter is [Reproducable Builds](https://reproducible-builds.org/).
 This facet of software security is a problem that a large portion of the software development world is not yet mature enough to tackle.
 There certainly is a large number of exceptions to this statement, but the truth of what communities are focused on solving is not the problems posed by reproducibility.
-They might be focused on delivering a product, expanding a software or some other primary goal and this is a shame for the security of end-users; not all software needs this level of scrutiny, but just as privacy is eroded by a "I have nothing to hide" mentality, so is the normalisation of ensuring software deployments are reproducible.
+They might be focused on delivering a product, expanding a software or some other primary goal and this is a shame for the security of end-users; not all software needs this level of scrutiny, but just as privacy is eroded by a "I have nothing to hide" mentality, so is the normalisation of not ensuring software deployments are reproducible.

 # An Ability to Audit
 An implication of reproducible builds is that a consumer can validate that the output is consistent with a release candidate; irrespective of